Practically/Conventional-Tools/docs/git-hooks.md

 # Git Hooks

 Git hooks can be configured pre project in in your config file.
-If you are not familular with git hooks your can read more about them [here](https://git-scm.com/docs/githooks).
+If you are not familiar with git hooks your can read more about them [here](https://git-scm.com/docs/githooks).
 To install all of the hook scripts you will need to run the below command.